getkaiwa/kaiwa-server/README.md

 Any XMPP server that supports websockets would work, but Prosody also supports some extra features that makes Kaiwa nicer to use, like message archiving.

-It works with PotgreSQL and LDAP.
+It works with PostgreSQL and LDAP.

 ## Installation with Docker